kathryn-avanade/Project-2/README.md

 * It also meant I had to change some of my code for the app settings, which meant some of my tests failed
 * In the interest of time I commented these failing tests out and continued with trying to deploy the app, but now the code coverage for my deployed app isn't as high
 * Unfortunately this means I can't show you the full continuous integration
-* I will now show the result in azure
+* I will now show the result in azure, or alternatively, there is a screenshot below:

 ![Diagram](/deploy.png?raw=true)
 ![Diagram](/deployed.png?raw=true)